How the Tax Reform Is Affecting U.S. Hedge Funds Investments

 The new law states that a 1.4% tax will generally apply to the net investment income of “applicable educational institutions.”
 Applicable educational institutions include accredited institutions of higher learning that had a daily average of at least 500 students during the previous tax year.
 Half of those students must be located in the United States.

 To compute its net investment income, an applicable education institution will usually take into account its allocable share of a hedge fund’s capital gain net income and gross investment income.
+Click to mail us and create the best tax plan for you hedge and private equity funds

 Request a Confidential Consultation